Lego Exo-Force

-Lego Exo-Force was a Lego theme that was launched in 2006 and discontinued in 2008.
+Lego Exo-Force (stylized as LEGO Exo-Force) is a discontinued Lego theme that was launched in 2006 and discontinued in 2008.
 It focused on a team of elite pilots that used robotic mechanical machines (mecha) to protect their home against attacking robots.
 The backstory for the toy sets was detailed in associated media, including an online comic and a series of story books.

 Overview

 Exo-Force was the first Lego theme to focus on robotic mechanical machines controlled by humans (mecha).
 This concept often referenced Japanese manga and anime.
 Previous Lego Space themes had included elements of this, such as Spyrius in 1994 and Roboforce in 1997, but Exo-Force was the first theme to be driven by a detailed storyline.
 The toy line was produced in waves from 2006 to 2008 and was accompanied by a series of story books and 40 issues of the Exo-Force online comic, which was released between November 2005 and March 2008.
-Exo-Force centred on a group of elite human pilots that were tasked with defending their home from drone machines that were under the control of a robot named Meca One.
+Exo-Force centered on a group of elite human pilots that were tasked with defending their home from drone machines that were under the control of a robot named Meca One.
 Each member of the group piloted unique mecha weapons to battle the robots and then travelled to the enemy base to rescue their leader.